The Word on the Street (literary festival): Locations

-Nova Scotia

-The Word On The Street Halifax event, first held in 1995, takes place at the Cunard Event Centre on the Halifax waterfront.
+The Word on the Street's Halifax event, first held in 1995, took place at the Cunard Event Centre on the Halifax waterfront.
+The 25th Halifax festival occurred in 2019.
+After ceasing operations due to the COVID-19 pandemic it was succeeded by an event called "Word on the Hill" which was organized by Nimbus Publishing.

-British Columbia

-The Word On The Street Vancouver event, also first held in 1995, took place at Library Square.
-2012 was the final year of this city's participation as a Word On The Street festival.
+The Word on the Street Vancouver event, also first held in 1995, took place at Library Square.
+2012 was the final year of this city's participation as a Word on the Street festival.
 It has been re-branded as WORD Vancouver.